 The key to managing both study and co-curricular activities is to teach your child time management skills.
 As adults, we are forced to balance our work lives, errands, chores, family time, and activities each and every day.
 Co-curricular activities are the perfect way to help your child learn how to create a balanced life that includes fun things, responsibility, good health, and social life.

-To find out our opinion on why doing well for Chemistry is so tough, read our 5 Reasons Why Chemistry is So Tough!
+To find out our opinion on why doing well in Chemistry is so tough, read our 5 Reasons Why Chemistry is So Tough!
 This way, you’ll be more than equipped to help your child deal with both studying for their Chemistry exams and juggling their CCAs along the way.